 The Chairman, Robert Sharpe, is independent and considers himself to have sufficient time to commit to the Company's affairs.
-The Chairman's other commitments are detailed in his biography above.
+The Chairman's other commitments are detailed in his biography on page 31.
 The responsibilities of the Chairman have been agreed by the Board and are available to view on the Company's website.